MicrosoftDocs/architecture-center/docs/example-scenario/data/geospatial-data-processing-analytics-azure-content.md

 ## Considerations

-The following considerations, based on the [Microsoft Azure Well-Architected Framework][Microsoft Azure Well-Architected Framework], apply to this solution:
+The following considerations, based on the [Microsoft Azure Well-Architected Framework][Microsoft Azure Well-Architected Framework], apply to this solution.

 ### Availability